Academic Map

 This map is a term-by-term sample course schedule.
 The milestones listed to the right of each term are designed to keep you on course to graduate in four years.
 The Sample Schedule serves as a general guideline to help you build a full schedule each term.
 The General Education and Elective courses must be selected to satisfy all area and multicultural requirements unless your program meets these requirements with major courses.
 Milestones are courses and special requirements necessary for timely progress to complete a major.
 Missing milestones will result in one of two types of map registration stops.
 The first level (Degree Map Off-track) is placed following grade posting if the student has missed a milestone (course and/or GPA) for the first time in the major.
 If a student is in non-compliance with milestones for two (2) consecutive semesters (excluding summers), a Major Change Required stop is placed on the student's registration.

-The BFA Dance Major is a specialized admission major.
+The BFA Dance Major is a Specialized Admission major.
 To be admitted, you must successfully complete an audition, preferably during your senior year in high school.
 Information on auditions can be obtained at www.dance.fsu.edu

 Mapping Coordinator: Eddie Page